madalenaRio/javascript-Basic-Games/21CardGame1Version/README.md

 Created by student from "YU-4" classroom: Madalena Rio

 # main objective of the exercises:
 .
-Select a random number
+Research and Develop game "logic".
 .
-Link JavaScript to your html
+DOM manipulation
 .
-Select a random element
-.
 Conditional statements (if)
 .
 Generate random outcomes
-. basic algorithms
 .
-Change things in the DOM (Aka canvas = cheating)
+Basic algorithms
 .
 Array manipulation